 There are currently no scheduled departures on our Beijing to Hong Kong trip.
 If you are interested in other trips in the region visit one of the links below.

-1. A Single Supplement is available on this trip excluding overnight trains, homestays and some village accommodation.
+1. A Single Supplement is available on this trip excluding overnight trains.

 2. A scanned copy of the personal details page of your passport is required at time of booking in order for us to purchase your train and flight tickets.

 3. Overnight train accommodation on this tour is in 6-berth ‘hard-sleeper’ class.
 Bedding is provided and wash basins and toilets (squat/western) are available in each carriage, but there are no shower facilities.